-The governance of the Institute is conducted under the constitutional arrangements set out in the Memorandum of Association, Articles of Association, Bylaws and Board Regulations.
+The governance of the Institute is conducted under the constitutional arrangements set out in the Articles of Association, Bylaws and Board Regulations.

 Other Board committees are set up to facilitate good governance giving advice and guidance or monitoring implementation of activities.
 These committees are either elected under the constitutional arrangements or appointed by the Board.

-- Board - overall responsibility for the Institute
+- Board - overall responsibility and strategic direction for the Institute

-- Awarding Organisation - regulation of the Awarding Body
+- Awarding Organisation - custodians of the professional standards and compliance to the ofqual regulations

 - Constitution & Ethics Committee - advice & guidance on governance

-- Executive Committee - day to day running of the Institute
+- Executive Group - day to day running of the Institute

-- Membersí Council - advice and guidance to the Board on the long term direction
+- Membersí Council - advice to the Board on the long term direction

 - Nominations & Remuneration Committee Ė procedure around Board recruitment & remuneration